AnyChart/docs.anychart.com/Stock_Charts/Event_Markers/Basics.md

 * `date`
 * `description` (optional)

-The `groups` field contains an array of groups, and `data` contains an array of events belonging to one group.
+The `groups` field contains an array of groups, and `data` contains an array of events belonging to the same group.
 To specify the symbol of a group, use `format`.

 **Note:** Even if you are going to create only one group of markers, you still have to include the `group` field into your data.